Dunoon: Dunoon Stadium

+The Dunoon Youth Football League (DYFL), founded in 1981, is a voluntary organisation that teaches football skills to all interested children with ages between 4 and 17.
+The DYFL have their own clubhouse and changing facilities at Dunoon Stadium.
+All coaches are parents who have received coaching certification through the Scottish Youth Football Association (SYFA), and the club has a PGA officer and coaches with Sports Injuries First Aid certification.

 Cowal Rugby Club was formed in 1976.
 In 2008 it scored its first league victory in the Scottish Hydro Electric Western Regional League West Division 2.

 Dunoon Amateurs F.C. was founded in 1975 and play football at Dunoon Stadium and Dunoon Grammar School.

-The Dunoon Youth Football League (DYFL), founded in 1981, is a voluntary organisation that teaches football skills to all interested children with ages between 4 and 17.
-The DYFL have their own clubhouse and changing facilities at Dunoon Stadium.
-All coaches are parents who have received coaching certification through the Scottish Youth Football Association (SYFA), and the club has a PGA officer and coaches with Sports Injuries First Aid Certification. the club had a membership of over 125 children.
-DYFL consists of 4 main sections.
-2007, 2008, 2010 and 2012.